SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'Once you select how many tickets you want to reserve, you''ll have the option to assign a name and email address to each ticket.
+            text: "Once you select how many tickets you want to reserve, you'll have the option to assign a name and email address to each ticket.
 This allows each ticket holder to access the information on their ticket and update their name, pronouns, and other information.
-You do not need to assign names to tickets at the time of reservation; if a ticket is unassigned, you will receive periodic email reminders to assign tickets to an attendee.'
+You do not need to assign names to tickets at the time of reservation; if a ticket is unassigned, you will receive periodic email reminders to assign tickets to an attendee."
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Reservations are valid for 45 days (or until October 14).
-If your tickets are still unpaid after 45 days, you''ll receive an email with an option to extend or cancel your reservation.
-Reservations that are not paid after 45 days and have not been extended will be automatically deleted.'
+            text: "Reservations are valid for 45 days (or until October 14).
+If your tickets are still unpaid after 45 days, you'll receive an email with an option to extend or cancel your reservation.
+Reservations that are not paid after 45 days and have not been extended will be automatically deleted."
       -
         type: heading
         attrs: